hkzlab/ROsiM/README.md

 ### Caveat Emptor!

-I have currently built and tested revision 1.0 of this board.
-Revision 1.3 is now under test, the following fixes must be implemented to make it usable:
+I have currently built and tested revision 1.3 of this board.
+The following fixes must be implemented to make it usable:

 - Wire the VCCIO pad from FT232RL to VCC and do NOT short it to 3.3v.
 This is already fixed in board rev. 1.4

+The following mod is optional but encouraged for safety, and have been implemented for revision 1.4:

+- Cut the trace between pin 1 of USB connector (Vcc) and F1, and insert a BAT48 SOD123 diode, cathode towards F1.
+This will protect your USB port if the board gets externally powered.
+- Lower F1 max current to 200mA

 ## Board